substantial/choosy/README.md

 * Safe data exchange between apps
 * UI for adding/editing app information (rather than creating JSON files))

+Under development now:

+* Reloading of data on reconnect if Choosy is started when no connection is available or if connection drops during download (_current_)
+* Using iTunes API to download icons straight from Apple (_next_)

 ## Contribute!

+We would _love_ your help with the items above!
+You're awesome.

 Code critiques, pull requests, and ideas are more than welcome!
 Let's make native inter-app linking as easy as it can be, at least within 3rd-party apps.
 You can also contact us at choosy@substantial.com.